Skip to main content

 tasks.add_run(pipeline, zendesk_support(), decompose="serialize", trigger_rule="all_done", retries=0, provide_context=True)

-Above, we switch to daily schedule and disable catchup and end date.
+Above, we switch to a daily schedule and disable catchup and end date.
 We also load all the support resources to the same dataset as backfill (zendesk_support_data).
-If you want to run this DAG parallel with the backfill DAG, change the pipeline name ie. to zendesk_support_new as above.
+If you want to run this DAG parallel with the backfill DAG, change the pipeline name, for example, to zendesk_support_new as above.

-Under the hood Before dlt starts executing incremental resources, it looks for data_interval_start and data_interval_end Airflow task context variables.
-Those got mapped to initial_value and end_value of the Incremental class:
+Before dlt starts executing incremental resources, it looks for data_interval_start and data_interval_end Airflow task context variables.
+These are mapped to initial_value and end_value of the Incremental class:

-1. dlt is smart enough to convert Airflow datetime to iso strings or unix timestamps if your resource is using them.
-In our example we instantiate updated_at=dlt.sources.incremental[int], where we declare the last value type to be int. dlt can also infer type if you provide initial_value argument.
+1. dlt is smart enough to convert Airflow datetime to ISO strings or Unix timestamps if your resource is using them.
+In our example, we instantiate updated_at=dlt.sources.incremental[int], where we declare the last value type to be int. dlt can also infer the type if you provide the initial_value argument.

 2. If data_interval_end is in the future or is None, dlt sets the end_value to now.

-Manual runs You can run DAGs manually but you must remember to specify the Airflow logical date of the run in the past (use Run with config option).
-For such run dlt will load all data from that past date until now.
-If you do not specify the past date, a run with a range (now, now) will happen yielding no data.
+You can run DAGs manually, but you must remember to specify the Airflow logical date of the run in the past (use the Run with config option).
+For such a run, dlt will load all data from that past date until now.
+If you do not specify the past date, a run with a range (now, now) will happen, yielding no data.

 Reading incremental loading parameters from configuration